tobgu/peds/experience_report.md

 ### Writing the code
-When starting the project the choice was between code generation to make the collections statically type safe and more efficient and interface{} to make life easier for the implementer (me) but throw statical type safety and performance over board.
+When starting the project the choice was between code generation to make the collections statically type safe and more efficient, and `interface{}` to make life easier for the implementer (me) but throw statical type safety and performance over board.
 To me it was like choosing between two evils but in the end I opted for the former because of personal preferences.
 It would also give